-Simon Leys is a Renaissance man for the era of globalization: a distinguished scholar of classical Chinese art and literature, he was one of the first Westerners to expose the horrors of Mao’s Cultural Revolution.
-Leys’s interests and expertise are not, however, confined to China: he also writes about European art, literature, history, and politics, and is an unflinching observer of the way we live now.
-No matter the topic he writes with unfailing elegance and intelligence, seriousness and acerbic wit.
-Leys is, in short, not simply a critic or commentator but an essayist, and one of the most outstanding ones of our time.
+Simon Leys is a Renaissance man for the era of globalization.
+A distinguished scholar of classical Chinese art and literature and one of the first Westerners to recognize the appalling toll of Mao’s Cultural Revolution, Leys also writes with unfailing intelligence, seriousness, and bite about European art, literature, history, and politics and is an unflinching observer of the way we live now.

 The Hall of Uselessness is an illuminating compendium from a brilliant and quirky writer and an exemplary global voice.

 The message these pieces drive home with wit and uncommon clarity is this: there is a central truth that may—no, must!—be spoken.
 There is a manner by which life may be lived fully and well.
 And there is a richer, deeper, grander conception of human nature than we are currently given to understand.
 To see Leys’s essays assembled is to appreciate, if you haven’t already, the range of philosophical, artistic and literary interests that sustain even his slightest productions.